firanto/PokeGo-Slave/README.md

 - [X] Pokemon automatic transfer (user can limit number of possession.
 Pokemon with lowest CP will be transfered first)
 - [X] Pokemon catch filter.
 Can be 'all', 'except', or 'only'
 - [X] Incubate eggs
+- [X] Sort owned pokemons based on # on pokedex, name, or CP.
 - [ ] Enable/disable auto-walk from UI
 - [ ] Double click map to set trainer location.
 - [ ] Drop items when bag is full.
 I think this should be done manually from UI.